-A tiny 3-foot-tall relative of the Tyrannosaurus rex has been discovered and named as Suskityrannus hazelae.
-The discovery was made by Virginia Tech paleontologist Sterling Nesbitt in New Mexico 1998.
+A tiny 3-foot-tall relative of the Tyrannosaurus rex has been discovered and named Suskityrannus hazelae.
+The discovery was made by Virginia Tech paleontologist Sterling Nesbitt in New Mexico in 1998.

-The entire animal is only marginally longer than the just the skull of a fully grown Tyrannosaurus rex.
-In all, Suskityrannus hazelae is believed to have weighed between 45 and 90 pounds.
+The entire animal is only marginally longer than just the skull of a fully-grown Tyrannosaurus rex.
+Suskityrannus hazelae is believed to have weighed between 45 and 90 pounds.
 The typical weight for a full-grown Tyrannosaurus rex is roughly 9 tons.

 The fossil dates back 92 million years to the Cretaceous Period, a time when some of the largest dinosaurs ever found lived.

 Its diet likely consisted of the same as its larger meat-eating counterpart, with Suskityrannus hazelae likely hunting small animals.
 However, its diet remains a mystery.
 According to the analysis done by considering the growth of its bones, the dinosaur must be at least 3 years old at the time of death.